 Facioscapulohumeral Muscular Dystrophy

 Facioscapulohumeral muscular dystrophy (FSH) was first described by Landouzy and Dejerine in 1885, and was therefore named after them.
-Duchenne had published a photograph of a typical FSH patient in 1862, 23 years earlier, but still the disease became known as Landouzy-Dejerine disease.
+Duchenne had published a photograph of a typical FSH patient in 1862, but the disease still became known as Landouzy-Dejerine disease.
 From the beginning, FSH was recognized as an autosomal dominant disorder.
-This was confirmed, however, in 1950 by Tyler and Stephens, who conducted a large study based upon records from the Mormon church in Salt Lake City, Utah.
+This was confirmed in 1950 by Tyler and Stephens, who conducted a large study based upon records from the Mormon Church in Salt Lake City, Utah.

-The exact nature of the disease, however, was a topic of heated debate for many years.
+The exact nature of the disease was a topic of heated debate for many years.
 The controversy centered around whether the muscle weakness and wasting was primarily from a neuropathic or myopathic cause.
-The debate was eventually settled in favor of a myopathic etiology, and in 1954, Walston and Nattrass included FSH as one of the three categories of muscular dystrophy, along with Duchenne MD and Limb-Girdle MD.
-FSH has survived as a distinct clinical entity, which was confirmed by the discovery that it is a distinct genetic disorder as well.
+The debate was eventually settled in favor of a myopathic etiology, and in 1954 Walston and Nattrass included FSH as one of the three categories of muscular dystrophy, along with Duchenne MD and Limb-Girdle MD.
+FSH has survived as a distinct clinical entity, which was confirmed by the discovery that it is a distinct, genetic disorder as well.